 I have multiple expressions of synaesthesia, a neurological trait that confers blended senses.
 Some people have just one form of synaesthesia, while others have several varieties.
 Polysynaesthetes like me might have any number of the more than 80 different synaesthesias that are the topics of current academic research.
 My prominent manifestations of synaesthesia include:

 number form synaesthesia

 mirror touch synaesthesia

 All of these conflated perceptions have been with me since my earliest memories.
-Most continue to be part of my daily experience.
+Most continue to be part of my daily experience, such as the ticker-tape synesthesia I experience when I hear people speak.
 A few, such as taste->color/pattern synaesthesia pop up occasionally, a phenomenon documented by Alexandra Kirshner and Danko Nikolic in their academic paper “One Shot Synesthesia” published in Translational Neuroscience.

 Mirror-sensory synaesthesias dominate my perceptual world; my vision, my mirror neurons and the dermatomes that innervate my skin are united in a strange fusion of sensation.
 Although I didn’t learn the word “synaesthesia” until I was an adult, some of my earliest childhood recollections include mirror-sensory experiences, and the dissonance that comes with feeling in my body what I perceive with my eyes.

 I have three different presentations of mirror-sensory synaesthesia:

 Mirror-proprioception makes me involuntarily move in unison with the movements of other people.
 For example, when I see dancers performing on stage, the muscles in my legs twitch and contract in sync with the movements executed by the performers.